Beesbreathing/sharedstuff/EssayStuff.md

   - Being a worker is inherently leagues more risky than being a capitalist.
 Society is setup in favor of business over workers.
 It has more institutions and protections, legal and more.
 Any  protections or institutions which are conceded to the workers have been won through hard and violent struggles between the working class Proletariat and the Ruling Class bourgeoisie and their Petty bourgeoisie lackies.

-  - Under a dictatorship of the bourgeoisie, Liberal Democracies as most are.
+  - Under a dictatorship of the bourgeoisie, under Liberal Democracies.
 Under these Democracies for the rich, which are Ruled by the business class.
 It is a simple obvious truth that the capitalist take less risks in business than their employees, As the workers are the ones who stand to lose their jobs if it goes under, potentially forcing masses of them immediately back into